 There are significant changes for 2021 in how to use CPT codes to bill for many Orthopedic procedures.
-This email will focus on changes to arthroscopic loose body removals.
+Fellow Health Partners created this post to focus on changes to arthroscopic loose body removals.

 In case you haven’t already incorporated this information into your billing, here is the relevant information: